AmeerD/AmeerD.github.io/_pages/reading.md

 * Shape: The Hidden Geometry of Information, Biology, Strategy, Democracy, and Everything Else, Jordan Ellenberg
 * Wind, Sand and Stars, Antoine de Saint-Exupéry
 * Plutocrats, Chrystia Freeland
-* Numbers Don't Lie: 71 Things You Need to Know About the World, Vaclav Smil
 * The Overstory, Richard Powers
 * Due Diligence: An Impertinent Inquiry Into Microfinance, David Roodman
 * The Precipice: Existential Risk and the Future of Humanity, Toby Ord